 - 1. Calculation of the Cumulative Grade-Point-Average (GPA) will be as follows: - a.
 Only core DPT courses taken at Winston Salem State University will be used to compute a student's Cumulative GPA. - b.
 Courses that result in Pass/Fail or Satisfactory/Unsatisfactory grades will not be used in computing Cumulative GPA. - c.
-The "A-C plus/minus grading scale", as modified for graduate DPT courses, will be used to calculate the GPA (see DPT Student Handbook Grading Policy and Procedures).
+The "A-C plus/minus grading scale", will be used to calculate the GPA (see DPT Student Handbook Grading Policy and Procedures).